How to Recycle at Home

 What PLASTICS can I recycle?

-When it comes to plastics, one of the most confusing things is what can and can’t be recycled.
-Not surprisingly things vary by locale, but there are a few universal things.
+When it comes to plastics, one of the most confusing things is what can and can’t be put into the recycling bin.
+Not surprisingly recycled rules vary by locale, but there are a few universal things.

 The easiest way to know if a plastic container is recyclable is to look for the recycling symbol (♻️ ) on the package.
 For most bottles, it’s on the bottom.
 There should be a number inside the recycle symbol (number indicate the material used to make the product).
 Most locales recycle numbers 1, 2, and 3 (rinsed and dry).
 Beyond that, you have to do some research.